-Identification of butterflies is easier than with other insects and there are fewer families than moths – only 6 butterfly families in the eastern US.
-Many butterfly species are very specific about their habitat and when they fly, which also makes identifying them a bit easier.
+There are 6 butterfly families in the eastern US.
+Many butterfly species are very specific about their habitat and the time of day when they fly, which also makes identifying them a bit easier.

-How many types of butterflies are in one area depends on the diversity and complexity of the landscape and the plants in it.
-The areas where the landscape changes from one habitat to another is where an even larger great diversity of butterflies can be found.
+The landscape complexity of the landscape and the plant diversity affects the types of butterflies in one area.
+When thelandscape changes from one habitat to another (i.e. prairie to wetland) is where a great diversity of butterflies can be found.

 A couple of interesting behaviors are hilltopping and mudpuddling.
-Hilltopping is where male and unmated females congregate at the top of the highest hill in the area.
+Hilltopping is where male and unmated females congregate on highest hill in the area.
+They are looking for a mate.
 It’s the equivalent of our singles’ bar scene!
-Mudpuddling is just as it sounds; butterflies cluster on the damp mud seeking salt as well as water.
+Mudpuddling is just as it sounds; butterflies cluster on the damp mud seeking salt and water.

-Caterpillars of butterflies and moths are highly parasitized by flies and wasps who are attracted to them by the chemicals released from the injured plants they are munching.
+Caterpillars are highly parasitized by flies and wasps who are attracted to them by the chemicals released from the injured plants they are munching.
 I have a photo of the remains of such a caterpillar.

 Butterflies are like the canary in the coalmine.
-They are great barometers for environmental issues because they are more often observed and studied than other insect species.
-When one is endangered, it signals that many other species might be or already are threatened, too.
+They are great barometers for environmental issues because they are more observed and studied than other insect species.
+When one is endangered, it signals that many other species might be or already are threatened.

 Danaidae (Milkweed Butterflies)